noura1993/cc-w5-PDA/static_and_dynamic_test_start_point/testing_task_1.md

     end
   end

+#not an error but the indentation is not right
   dif highest_card(card1 card2) #def not dif, and put a comma between the arguments -> (card1, card2)
   if card1.value > card2.value
     return card #it should be card1